DTS POLICY 2000-0014

-Failure by any current employee to report an arrest in writing to the DTS HR Director or designee within 30 days of the arrest as required by the DTS Code of Conduct Policy.
+Failure by any current employee to report an arrest in writing to the DTS HR Director or designee within 30 days of the arrest as required by DGO Policy 01, Code of Conduct.

 Generally, the department considers a criminal conviction that relates to the job duties of the position to be sufficient cause for termination if it occurred within five years of the date of hire or of the last background investigation for misdemeanors or within ten years for felonies.
 However, convictions relating to fraud and/or serious crime or a pattern of violence will be considered sufficient cause for termination unless the convictions are cleared from the record entirely.

 Any person with a DUI arrest or conviction may not drive a state vehicle if the driver’s license has been revoked or restrictions have been put in place by the State Driver Eligibility Board.